godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 -  In 3D physics a similar situation happens.
 The best algorithms to handle large amounts of physics objects (such as SAP) are slow at insertion/removal of objects and ray-casting.
-Algorithms that allow faster insertion and removal, as well as ray-casting will not be able to handle as many active objects.
+Algorithms that allow faster insertion and removal, as well as ray-casting, will not be able to handle as many active objects.

 And there are many more examples of this!
-Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be the fast in some situations and slow in others.. or algorithms that are fast but make usability more difficult.
+Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be fast in some situations and slow in others.. or algorithms that are fast but make usability more difficult.

 Godot is not an exception and, while it is designed to have backends